More Young Women are Getting Skin Cancer – Why?

 A report from the AAD revealed that, between 1970 and 2009, the rates of melanoma jumped by almost 800 percent among women 18- to 39-years old.
 The rates of basal cell carcinoma increased by 145 percent and squamous cell carcinoma by more than 260 percent.

-“It’s pretty dramatic and it’s alarming,” says Dr. Keyvan Nouri, director of Mohs and dermatologic surgery at the University of Miami Health System.
+“It’s pretty dramatic and it’s alarming,” says Dr. Keyvan Nouri, director of Mohs and dermatologic surgery at Sylvester Comprehensive Cancer Center.
 And while the report shines a bright light on younger women, “there’s been an increase across the board, for different ages and both sexes.”